risc0-labs/wormhole/risczero/vaa-verifier/README.md

 ### Contracts

 This fork aimed for minimal changes to the on-chain contracts.
 The main change can be seen in [Messages.sol](../../ethereum/contracts/Messages.sol) which checks for the version of the VM/VAA and uses the correct verification logic in each case.
 There is also some changes to the [contract state](../../ethereum/contracts/State.sol) which needs to store the hash of the guardian set as well as store the contract address of the RISC Zero verifier.
 See the full diff for other changes.

+## Gas Requirements

+Gas benchmarking was added for the `parseAndVerifyVM` method in the tests.
+Results are as follows:

+- V1 (13 signers (minimum mainnet quorum)): 146,025
+- V1 (19 signers (full mainnet quorum)): 200,549
+- V2 : 266,175

+This does not account for the additional calldata costs required to submit the signatures/seal.
+This can be calculated as 16 gas per byte:

+- V1 (13 signers (minimum mainnet quorum)): 14,672
+- V1 (19 signers (full mainnet quorum)): 21,008
+- V2 : 5,152 (r0)

+These values combined give a reasonable estimate of the relative costs for submitting a cross-chain message using each method.